Is My Cat Like a Tiger?

 TIGER

-Where there are differences within the Felis Catus species, our Domestic Cats, there are some variations in size. but the differences are mostly about coat hair length and/or their facial structure.
+Although there are differences within the Felis Catus species, our Domestic Cats, the differences are mostly about coat hair length and/or their facial structure.

 photo of a Persian cat